pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 - Item details.

-1. START
-2. Define a union `item_length` with fields `pages` and `duration`.
-3. Define a struct `Item` with fields `name`, `is_book`, and `length`.
-4. Implement a function `input_item` to input and populate an `Item` struct:
+#### Steps

-    1. Input the item's name.
+1. Input item name
-    2. Input whether the item is a book.
+2. Input if the item is a book or DVD
-    3. If the item is a book, input the number of pages.
-    4. If the item is a DVD, input the duration in minutes.
-5. Implement a function `print_item` to display details of an `Item` struct:
-    1. Print the item's name.
-    2. Print the item type (Book or DVD).
-    3. If the item is a book, print the number of pages.
+3. If the item is a book:
+    - Input number of pages
-    4. If the item is a DVD, print the duration in minutes.
+4. Else if the item is a DVD:
-6. In `main` function:
-    1. Declare a variable `item` of type `Item`.
-    2. Call `input_item` to input details for `item`.
-    3. Call `print_item` to display details of `item`.
-7. END
+    - Input duration in minutes
+5. Display item details

 ### Code